Category

 We hope for a world where mental health struggles, still often difficult to share with anyone, become something everyone can relate to personally.
 We hope for an era where talking about mental health is as casual and easy as discussing your favorite idol or what to have for lunch today.

-At Dentsu Inc. Mental Health Lab, we plan and implement initiatives beyond Mental Health Cafés.
-These include dialogue events between individuals within our group who have experienced mental health challenges and psychosomatic medicine specialists, as well as mental health training for managers based on the voices of those directly affected.
-Our goal is to enable people to work authentically despite mental health issues and their associated limitations, and to reduce stigma surrounding mental health challenges.
+At Dentsu Mental Health Lab, we plan and implement initiatives beyond Mental Health Cafés.
+These include dialogue events within our group featuring individuals who have experienced mental health challenges and psychosomatic medicine specialists, as well as mental health training for managers based on the voices of those directly affected.
+Our goal is to enable people to work authentically despite mental health issues and associated limitations, and to reduce stigma surrounding mental health challenges.

-While there are no quick-fix solutions, we aim to steadily build these spaces and expand such initiatives beyond our company.
+While there are no quick-fix solutions, we are committed to steadily creating opportunities and expanding these initiatives beyond our company.

 Twitter